It's a challenge. It takes you outside of what you are normally going to do. Terri Wheeler

 "I am a dual-citizen of Spain and the USA.
 My mother moved to Spain in the steps of her older sister, my aunt, who also married a Spanish man.
 They all lived in Barcelona before and around the time I was born.
 My aunt then lived in Madrid, and now lives in Alicante, Spain.
 My mother lives in North Carolina (her marriage to my father was short-lived– we left Spain when I was 1 year old and she remarried when I was 6 years old)." (courtesy of Berman email 5/29/13)

-"My favourite architect is Antoni Gaudí.
+"My favourite architect is Antoni GaudÃ.
 My most favorite building of his is Casa Batlló."

 Eleven minutes.
 Barcelona, my city.
-In 2011
+In 2011 the population of Barcelona was 1,615,448 people.

 Berman's home town.

-Laura Berman (LB) and Karl Marxhausen (KM) discuss the mosaics of Antoni Gaudi, her interest in pattern, memories of her mother walking her around the her birth city of Barcelona, her interest in things with history like the one hundred and three year old Kansas City Livestock Exchange Building, where she keeps a studio for her printmaking.
+Laura Berman (LB) and Karl Marxhausen (KM) discuss the mosaics of Antoni Gaudi, her interest in pattern, memories of her mother walking her around the her birth city of Barcelona, her interest inthings with historylike the one hundred and three year old Kansas City Livestock Exchange Building, where she keeps a studio for her printmaking.
 Five minutes.

 LB: (Of Gaudi) You know, breaking the definition of everything.
 But another of his trade